Safest Teeth Whiteners

 The World Health Organization (WHO) recommends breastfeeding for up to two years but acknowledges this isn’t possible for everyone.1

-The good news is breastfeeding reduces the risk of bottle-drinking tooth decay.
+Breastfeeding reduces the risk of baby bottle tooth decay.
 However, this doesn’t mean that breastfed babies can’t get cavities.

 Tooth decay is possible, even when your child is very young.
 Sugary foods and drinks, which cause bacteria and acids to develop, damage tooth enamel.

-Dental caries and cavities are not easily recognizable, which is why early dental visits are important.
-Luckily, with lifestyle changes, incipient tooth decay can usually be monitored and managed without invasive treatment.
+Dental caries and cavities are not easily recognizable, so early dental visits are important.
+With lifestyle changes, incipient tooth decay can be monitored and managed without invasive treatment.

 To prevent and manage early onset tooth decay:

-Many babies and young children comfort themselves with thumb sucking or pacifiers.
+Many babies and young children comfort themselves by sucking on their thumbs or pacifiers.
 These behaviors can lead to dental health problems.

 Thumb-sucking is rarely a concern for very young children.
-Ideally, your child will break the habit by the time permanent teeth are ready to erupt.
+Ideally, your child will break the habit by the time they’re 3 years old.
 Otherwise, it can affect the development of the roof of the mouth and tooth alignment.

 Thumb-sucking and pacifier use can also elongate the upper jaw and affect overall alignment.
 It’s also possible that children who suck their thumbs will have problems with overcrowding.

 Dental trauma is common among young children.
-In part, this is because they are developing motor skills, and clumsy movements can cause injuries.
-Chipped, broken, or knocked out baby teeth require emergency dental treatment.
+This is partly because they are developing motor skills, and clumsy movements can cause injuries.
+Chipped, broken, or knocked-out baby teeth require emergency dental treatment.

 In most cases, there are fewer cosmetic issues to consider when a child knocks out a tooth.
 It’s normal for children to have missing teeth, but you should still be concerned about it.
 Missing baby teeth can affect the long-term well-being of your child’s overall dental health.

 Malocclusion occurs when someone’s teeth don’t bite together in alignment.
-This might occur if teeth did not erupt properly or because there is misalignment.
-Malocclusion can also occur because a child’s mouth is too small to accommodate all of their teeth.
+This might occur if teeth don’t erupt properly or because a child’s mouth is too small to accommodate all their teeth.

 Malocclusion risks are higher for children who: